ibm-cloud-docs/containers/cs_apps.md

     5. Repeat these steps for every app that you want to expose to the public.
 7. Create an Ingress resource.
 Ingress resources define the routing rules for the Kubernetes service that you created for your app and are used by the Ingress controller to route incoming network traffic to the service.
 You can use one Ingress resource to define routing rules for multiple apps as long as every app is exposed via a Kubernetes service inside the cluster.
-    1. Open your preferred editor and create an Ingress configuration script that is named, for example, `myingress.yaml`.
+    1. Open your preferred editor and create an Ingress configuration file that is named, for example, `myingress.yaml`.
-    2. Define an Ingress resource in your configuration script that uses your custom domain to route incoming network traffic to your services, and your custom certificate to manage the TLS termination.
+    2. Define an Ingress resource in your configuration file that uses your custom domain to route incoming network traffic to your services, and your custom certificate to manage the TLS termination.
 For every service you can define an individual path that is appended to your custom domain to create a unique path to your app, for example `https://mydomain/myapp`.
 When you enter this route into a web browser, network traffic is routed to the Ingress controller.
 The Ingress controller looks up the associated service and sends network traffic to the service, and further to the pods where the app is running.

         **Note:** It is important that the app listens on the path that you defined in the Ingress resource.
 Otherwise, network traffic cannot be forwarded to the app.
 Most apps do not listen on a specific path, but use the root path and a specific port.
 In this case, define the root path as `/` and do not specify an individual path for your app.